SiddharthaChowdhury/ticket-lite/README.md

 ## Requirements/Features

-- ✅ A user should be able to add and label columns. _(Capped it max 4)_
+- ✅ A user should be able to add and label columns.
+  - _Capped it to max 4 column_
+  - new column can be created by pressing [ + ] button next to existing column
-- ✅ A user should be able to add and edit cards. _(referring "cards" as "tickets" in the app)_
+- ✅ A user should be able to add and edit cards.
+  - _referring "cards" as "tickets" in the app_
+  - Tickets can be added from any column by pressing [ + ] button in the column
-- ✅ A user should be able to move cards between columns. _(DragAndDrop added)_
+- ✅ A user should be able to move cards between columns.
+  - _DragAndDrop feature is added to move tickets_
 - ✅ Do make sure the available interactions are intuitive.
 In other words, we will be considering usability.
+  - _Press and hold before dragging a ticket_
+  - _Click on a ticket to edit/view_
-- ✅ Some kind of persistency (LocalStorage or SessionStorage) is encouraged, though not required. _(Used LocalStorage)_
+- ✅ Some kind of persistency (LocalStorage or SessionStorage) is encouraged, though not required.
+  - _Used LocalStorage_

 ## To make it a real app following (minimum) need to be implemented: